promatia/acts/act_proposals/economy.md

 ##### Paragraph 7: Ministry of the Treasury
 There shall exist a Ministry of the Treasury, a subministry of the Ministry of the Economy, which shall serve as the independent council that shall supervise government assets and the government bank account.

+##### Paragraph 8: Ministry of Remuneration
+There shall exist a Ministry of Remuneration, an independent subministry of the Ministry of the Economy, which shall serve as the independent council that shall decide government employee salaries and assist in efficient allocation of employees and resources for government funds.

 #### Segment 2: Purpose
 The purpose of the Ministry of the Economy is to
 - Finance the people, businesses, organisations, and government of Promatia